The Great Chlorine Tablet Shortage

 Your pool benefits from CYA — up to a point.
 CYA protects your pool’s chlorine from the sun, but too much of it will actually reduce the sanitizing effects of chlorine.
 Trichlor tablets add chlorine and CYA into your pool at the same time, but while chlorine is used up during disinfection, CYA remains in your pool indefinitely.
 With continued trichlor use, the CYA level in your pool will continue to increase until chlorine will no longer be effective at sanitizing your pool.

 Pools that are sanitized by trichlor often show high levels of CYA, sometimes even surpassing the 100 ppm upper range of the Taylor test kit.
-According to the upcoming Texas state pool code, it is best to keep CYA levels below 50 ppm.
-Most other aquatic codes give a similar recommendation.
+Most aquatic pool codes recommend keeping CYA levels below 50 ppm or a similar number.
 The only proven way to lower CYA levels within your pool is to partially drain and refill the pool with fresh water, something that can get very expensive and can have a negative environmental impact.

 Trichlor feeds continuously.
 With Poolsure, bleach feeds based on demand.

 Trichlor feeds slowly into a pool through an erosion feeder, which means that it must erode based on water flow through a feeder.
 This also means that trichlor is fed continuously at the same pace.
 First, this makes it hard to respond in high bather load situations (ex: the pool gets cloudy during summer weekends).
 Second, it means that trichlor feeds into your pool even whether your pool needs more chlorine or not.

 A chemical controller (like the one Poolsure supplies) automates pool sanitization by feeding bleach into the pool only when the chlorine levels are low.
 This automation allows chemical sanitization to be responsive, adding the exact amounts needed to accommodate whatever the bather load is during any given time.